openedx/edx-documentation/en_us/shared/exercises_tools/custom_javascript.rst

   * The **Show Answer** button does not work for JS input problems.
 By default, the **Show Answer** option is set to **Never**.
-If you change this option in the problem component, a **Show Answer** button appears in the LMS, but the button does not work.
+If you change this option in the problem component, a **Show Answer** button appears in the learner's view of the problem in the LMS, but the button does not work.

 .. note::
   You can make a calculator available to your learners on every unit